SaraMathews/My-Healthy-Mind/README.md

 ### Features and Daily Quotes Cards

-On the home page two cards are displayed, brielfy explaing the two features "Daily Journal" and Past Journals" with two corresponding buttons.
+- On the home page two cards are displayed, brielfy explaing the two features "Daily Journal" and Past Journals" with two corresponding buttons.
 If the user (or a visitor on the page) is not signed in, the buttons are changed to link to the sign up page, and displays the text "Sign in to Journal" and "Sign in to view Past Journals" respectively.
-A daily quote is displayed on the home page, in between the two features cards, to inspire and motivate both users and visitors, with new quotes added and updated regularly by the admin.
+- A daily quote is displayed on the home page, in between the two features cards, to inspire and motivate both users and visitors, with new quotes added and updated regularly by the admin.
 This feature offers both users and visitors a positive and motivational experience while on the website.

 ![Features and Daily Quote](docs/features_quotes.png)

 ### Log Daily Journal

-This features allows the users to record their daily thoughts, emotions and happenings of the day.
+- This features allows the users to record their daily thoughts, emotions and happenings of the day.
 With the additional features of rating their day and upload a photo, the user can create a more personalised and memorable journal.
-A success message is displayed when the journal has been successfully submitted.
+- A success message is displayed when the journal has been successfully submitted.

 ![Daily Journal](docs/daily_journal.png)
 ![Submit confirmation](docs/submitted.png)

 ### View Past Journal entries

-This feature lets the user view their past journal entries as a list, in a convenient way.
+- This feature lets the user view their past journal entries as a list, in a convenient way.
 When the user clicks on the list item for the journal they want to view, it expands to view the journal content.
 To collapse the opened jounal the user can click on the list item again.
-The ability to view past journals allows the user to look back and reflect on previous days thoughts and feelings.
+- The ability to view past journals allows the user to look back and reflect on previous days thoughts and feelings.

 ![Past Journals](docs/past_journals.png)
 ![Past Journals expanded](docs/past_journals_expand.png)

 ### Delete Past Journal entries

-On each journal there is a delete button that allows the user to delete journal entries that they no longer wish to keep.
+- On each journal there is a delete button that allows the user to delete journal entries that they no longer wish to keep.
   It gives the user the flexibility to delete journals that no longer serve a purpose or that they would rather not have on record.
-The user is taken to a confirmation page where they have to confirm they want to delete the journal, or they have the option to cancel the initiated deletion.
+- The user is taken to a confirmation page where they have to confirm they want to delete the journal, or they have the option to cancel the initiated deletion.
-A success message is displayed when the journal has been deleted sucessfully.
+- A success message is displayed when the journal has been deleted sucessfully.

 ![Delete Journal confirm](docs/confirm_deletion.png)
 ![Delete Journal success](docs/deleted.png)

 ### Edit Past Journal entries

-On each journal entry there is an edit button that lets the user edit the Journal entry.
+- On each journal entry there is an edit button that lets the user edit the Journal entry.
 This gives the user the ability to make changes or correct mistakes.
 The user can either save the updated form or cancel the ongoing edit.
-A success message is displayed when the journal has been updated sucessfully.
+- A success message is displayed when the journal has been updated sucessfully.

 ![Edit Journal](docs/edit_journal.png)
 ![Edit confirmation](docs/updated.png)

 ### Error pages

-I've included three error pages for the webiste.
+- I've included three error pages for the webiste.
   Here is the 404 error page included below to illustrate the design presented to the user when they are redirected to an error page.
-The layout remains consistent across all error pages, with the appropriate error message displayed for each specific error.
+- The layout remains consistent across all error pages, with the appropriate error message displayed for each specific error.

   - 404: Indicates that the requested resource could not be found on the server.
   - 403: Signifies that access to the requested resource is forbidden or restricted.
   - 500: Represents an internal server error, indicating that something went wrong on the server's side while processing the request.

 ### Admin page

-While on the Admin page the administrator can manage and maintain features on the website.
+- While on the Admin page the administrator can manage and maintain features on the website.
 They can create, edit or delete Daily Quotes and handle management regarding the Journal features, and users.

 ![Admin page](docs/admin.png)

+### Features left to implement

 ## User Stories